-- Of those unemployed, 45% have lost their job within the last two years
+- Of those unemployed, 68% have been unemployed for more than two years

 In particular, working families are increasingly finding themselves among the ranks of the hungry.
 And far too many lead a fragile existence, regularly facing difficult tradeoffs between the essentials of living: paying for food or rent, utilities or healthcare.If you would like to read more on the impacts of food insecurity in our community please click on the link below:

 The core of our work is achieved by partnering with local member programs that distribute food to families in need.
 The key partners that make up our emergency food network are food pantries, soup kitchens and emergency shelters.
 Other not-for-profit agencies such as day care centers, rehabilitation centers, senior centers and group homes are able to utilize membership as a way to supplement their agency food needs.

 Food Bank Services Provides Support to the Emergency Food Network: